Many people think they understand what’s going on in Israel and Palestine today, but are they right?

 Further UK cinema screenings coming soon

-“I have finally had opportunity to watch this brave and honest film, (showing) Gillian’s unsparing search for truth and for some path through and past this terrible tragedy.
-Please thank her for sharing it with me.” – Gabor Maté
+Brave and honest.
+An unsparing search for truth and for some path through and past this terrible tragedy – Gabor Maté